Abhishek-Majumdar/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms

-This is a JAVA repository containing solutions, documentations to some of the most popular DSA question asked in interviews, coding tests and competitions.
+This repositorycontains solutions, documentations to some of the most popular DSA question asked in interviews, coding tests and competitions (written in JAVA).

 ## Clone link
 >git clone https://github.com/Abhishek-Majumdar/data-structures-and-algorithms.git